oneero/Koto/README.md

 A shitty compiler and "toolset" for Koto, a shitty language for controlling funky exploration robots (among other things) in a game that does not exist yet.

 # Development
 This used to be in development for a Godot game but I got tired of that so now it's Unity-compatible instead.
-The game now being developed in Unity but is not a part of this repository.
+The game is now being developed in Unity but it will not a part of this repository.

 Current features:
  * Grouping with parentheses